bark-simulator/bark/docs/source/example.md

               render=True)
 ```

-Running three scenarios can now be done as follows:
+Running scenarios can now be easily done as follows:

 ```python
 # run 3 scenarios